rh-jmc-team/jmc-qa/scripts/README.md

 # Scripts

+## run.py

+This script executes the following three scripts:

 ## 1_setup_jmc.py

 This script downloads and builds Java Mission Control (JMC).
 It gets third party dependencies and puts them into a local p2 repo that is served by Jetty in a child process.
 While the p2 repo is available on localhost, JMC is built as outlined in the source documentation.